devpato/fire-chat/README.md

-# Firechat
+# Firechat🔥💬

-Create chat rooms to talk with your friends.
+Create chat rooms to talk with your friends. 💬🔥

 https://megachat-e414c.web.app/